 - Complications of sinusitis

-FESS surgery is performed though a computer imaging guidance system (IGS) with video attachment to the endoscope that allows the surgeon to look at a video monitor while operating.
+FESS surgery is performed through a computer imaging guidance system (IGS) with a video attachment to the endoscope, allowing the surgeon to look at a video monitor while operating.
 It is less of a physical strain on the surgeon.
-The FESS surgeon can spend a longer time on the operation with increased safety and better outcomes for the patient.
+The FESS surgeon can spend a longer period on the sinus operation with increased precision and safety, leading to better outcomes for the patient.

-- Allows surgeon to use high resolution CT scan imaging data to navigate precisely and safely in the patient’s sinuses during surgery
+- Allows sinus surgeon to use high-resolution CT scan imaging data to navigate precisely and safely in the patient’s sinuses during surgery

-- CT scans use X-rays to product images
+- CT scans use X-rays to produce images

 - Allows the surgeon to see into the patient’s sinus anatomy with X-ray vision!

-- Helps surgeon confirm his position in the patient’s sinuses
+- Helps the surgeon confirm his position in the patient’s sinuses

 - Every point in the patient’s sinuses has an x, y & z coordinate (real coordinates)